ace-subido/Mango/readme.md

 ##Nuget##
     PM > Install-Package Mango

-##Got a bug to report or other random contributions?##
+##Got a bug to report?
+Want to suggest something?##

-https://github.com/ace-subido/Mango/issues is the perfect place for that
+https://github.com/ace-subido/Mango/issues is the perfect place for that.
+Drop me a message at devstuff@acesubido.com

 ##Acknowledgements##